eez-open/studio/docs/draft/variables/variables.md

 -   Expression contains instructions for the flow execution runtime how to evaluate data value.

--   Expression definition is given in code which is simular to JavaScript and other C-like languages
+-   Expression definition is given in code which is similar to JavaScript and other C-like languages

 -   Expression elements:
     -   Literal value